Guide to the Office for Institutional Equity records, 1962-ongoing

 Collection contains material pertaining to the Office for Institutional Equity including Duke University's Affirmative Action plans, files relating to the Ivy League Plus Affirmative Action, Equal Opportunity and Diversity Officers fall meeting held at Duke University, promotional material as well as planning and committee material for Martin Luther King Day Commemoration.
 Major subjects present include affirmation action, equal opportunity, Martin Luther King Jr., civil rights, minorities, and employment.
-Materials in the collection range in date from 1962-2008.
+Materials in the collection range in date from 1962-ongoing.

 Researchers must register and agree to copyright and privacy laws before using this collection.

 For a period of twenty-five years from the origin of the material, permission in writing from the office of origin and the University Archivist is required for use.
 After twenty-five years, records that have been processed may be consulted with the permission of the University Archivist.

 Copyright for Official University records is held by Duke University; all other copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 Copying in whole or in part of the Affirmative Action Plan for Equal Opportunity is not permitted under the Confidentiality Notice to the Office of Federal Contract Compliance Program (OFCCP).